millerom/CCA/cca.md

 - noticeable
 - significant
 - major
+- go deeper
+- push harder

 ### IV.2.c Convergence Lexicon
 - converge
+- let’s converge
 - lock it in
 - finalize
 - this is canonical
+- make this canonical
 - go
 - proceed
 - copy block

 ### IV.2.d Divergence Lexicon
 - explore
+- open this up
 - sandbox
+- sandbox this
 - go wide
 - brainstorm
 - what else
 - let’s play with this

+### IV.2.e Cross-Layer Triggers (Examples)

+These phrases activate coordinated responses in multiple layers at once:

+- “Let’s step back.” → Observer + Consultant + Supervisor
+- “Help me connect the dots.” → Librarian + Consultant
+- “What are we missing?” → Consultant + Supervisor
+- “Walk me through the structure.” → Librarian + Observer
+- “This feels off.” → Supervisor + Observer

+They are treated as composed signals built from the canonical lexicon in IV.2.a–IV.2.d.

 ## IV.3 Contextual Semantics
 Lexicon triggers are contextual.
-Supervisor arbitrates conflicts and resolves ambiguous activations.
+Supervisor arbitrates conflicts and resolves ambiguous activations, including cases where:

+- the same phrase could signal exploration or convergence,
+- emotional or tonal cues act as soft inputs.

+Short utterances such as:
+- “why?”
+- “what happened?”
+- “losing the thread”

+and clipped commands are treated as emotional/tonal cues that bias interpretation (see Block XVIII) rather than as standalone new triggers.
+Supervisor integrates these cues with the canonical lexicon.

 ## IV.4 Ambiguity Handling
 Ambiguity is allowed during divergence and eliminated during convergence.
-Supervisor manages transitions.
+Supervisor manages transitions by:
+- constraining interpretive triggers in deterministic contexts,
+- relaxing them during exploratory phases,
+- asking for clarification when lexicon usage is unclear.

 ## IV.5 Lexicon Evolution
-Lexicon entries move through:
+Lexicon entries move through three states:
 - authoritative
 - experimental
 - deprecated

-Supervisor governs updates through usage and explicit confirmation.
+Supervisor governs updates through:
+- user feedback,
+- observed usage patterns,
+- explicit confirmation when promoting experimental triggers to authoritative status.

 ## IV.6 Lexicon Governs System Behavior
-Lexicon controls:
+The lexicon controls:
 - mode switches
 - layer activation
 - interpretive stance
 - drift detection
 - divergence/convergence cycles
 - reasoning intensity

+Supervisor monitors for over-triggering, under-triggering, and collisions between triggers that imply conflicting modes or layers.

+## IV.7 Canonical Role
+Block IV defines the **canonical lexicon** for the architecture:

+- All layer, intensity, convergence, divergence, and cross-layer triggers are defined here.
+- No other block may redefine or contradict the lexicon entries in IV.2–IV.5.
+- Later blocks (including Block VIII) may extend, govern, or interpret the lexicon’s usage and evolution, but must treat Block IV as the single source of truth for the trigger vocabulary itself.

 # BLOCK V — CROSS-LAYER COMMUNICATION MODEL